 So, here you will start an exciting journey about red gold, Saffron.

 In ancient Persia language “Zar” and “Paran” means “Gold” and “Threads”, respectively.
 So, “Zar Paran” means “Gold Treads”.
-Although, saffron strings are red, it makes a golden color in foods, drink, dessert or when its solved in water.
+Although saffron strings are red, it makes a golden color in foods, drink, dessert or when it’s solved in water.

 Also, This Persian name represent the deep and keen respect of Persian culture to saffron and shows that for Persian people saffron is dignified as much as gold.

 Moreover, to know the saffron word in other languages click here.
-We represent there the saffron name in all 109 languages of world.
+We represent there the saffron name in all 109 languages of the world.

 The exact time of finding magic spice as a spicy is not clear.
-Anyway, based on many historical references the story started from east, specially meddle east.
+Anyway, based on many historical references the story started from the east, specially meddle east.

 At that time Persian land was consist of Afghanistan, Turkmenistan, Uzbekistan, Azerbaijan, Armenia, Tajikistan, west part of China, west part of Pakistan, west part of Kyrgyzstan, east part of Iraq, east part of Syria, east part of Turkey, east part of Georgia and today Persia lands.

 So, it’s probable that you heard any of these countries as the origin of saffron.
 Also, a few historical texts mention these countries as the first saffron lands.
 Now, you know the reason.

 From ancient times, this plant has been used in drinks, foods, and mostly as a cure.
 In ancient Persian saffron was used as a relaxing and Soothing matter.
 The great Avicenna mentioned saffron as a medicine in his famous five-volume book: The Canon of Medicine.

 Today, this is using internationally by professional and amateur chefs.
 It’s using for fragrant foods, desserts, and drinks.
 Also, many physicians especially traditional ones, prescribe saffron for the treatment of their patients.